Immigrating to Hungary for permanent residency: pros and cons

 Moving to Hungary: essential insights

 - Hungary offers various residence permits, each with specific validity and renewal conditions.
-Residence permits enable visa-free EU and Schengen area travel, access to European banking and healthcare, and globally recognized education for children.
+Residence permits enable visa-free EU and Schengen Area travel, access to European banking and healthcare, and globally recognised education for children.

 - Investment of at least €250,000 grants an immediate 10-year residence status, renewable for another decade.

-- Permanent residency requires a three-year stay, leading to citizenship after an additional eight years.
+- Obtaining permanent residency requires a minimum stay of 3 years, leading to citizenship after an additional 8 years.

 - Living and housing costs are lower than in many EU countries, with average monthly expenses of €1,500 for individuals and €3,000 for a family of four.